 Snacking or having frequent meals leads to the situation where you still have some food from a previous meal in your stomach at the moment when you decide to have your next mouthful of something.
 The digestion process will have to start all over again.
 This will usually result in incompletely digested products that are neither good for building tissues, nor ready for excretion.
 These products are called Āma* in Ayurveda which is often incorrectly translated as ‘toxins’.
 They circulate in the body interfering with normal processes in tissues and organs and ultimately lead to disease.
-Think about it: people have known how such basic things as digestion work already 5000 years ago!
+Just think about it for a moment: already 5000 years ago people have known how such basic things as digestion work!
 Why don’t we use this knowledge?
-Because we need to re-invent the wheel, of course.

 This recent research paper (see the link below) basically shows that having appropriate intervals between meals is as efficient as using anorectic drugs in reducing obesity and metabolic syndrome.
 Who could have thought this!?
-By the way, it is an open access paper meaning you can read it for free.
+You can read this paper for free, it is an open access paper.
 It is pretty cumbersome though, and one could hardly guess from the title what practical outcomes it may contain, but here is the link if you want to read it yourself.

 How long should that optimal intermeal interval be?

-- your digestion on that day (yes, your digestion can vary),
+- your digestion on that day (yes, it can vary),

-- time of the day (your digestion will normally be stronger in the first half of the day),
+- time of the day (digestion will normally be stronger in the first half of the day),

-- season (think about eating a big warm meal if it is +35ºC outside),
+- season (think about eating a big hot meal if it is +35ºC outside),

 How do I know when I can eat my next meal?

 Many people experience it as heaviness in their stomach if they have eaten too early after the previous meal.
 Some will mention heartburn and acid reflux, some – bloating soon after eating.
 Whatever it is, you can find out by observing yourself and learning to see the connections.
-For example, you can keep a journal for a while writing short notes like: “I ate this and that at this time of the day, I felt good/bad several hours later” or “I ate this and that in the evening, had a nice/poor night’s sleep and woke up refreshed/grumpy”.
+For example, you can keep a journal and take short notes like: “I ate food X at this time of the day, I felt good/bad several hours later” or “I ate food Y in the evening, had a nice/poor night’s sleep and woke up refreshed/grumpy”.
 But that’s so much work, you may say.
 Yes, and nobody can do it for you, unfortunately.
-There is just no magic doctor or magic pill that will sort things out for you!
+In the end, there is no magic doctor or magic pill that will sort things out for you.